 If we often speak of “players’ agents”, we should be aware that agents can be ‘mandated’ by players but also by clubs.

 The missions remain close since the challenge is always to find the best possible “match” between clubs and players, but in one case they act as advisors to the player, and in the other as advisors to the club.
+In practice, he usually advises both, since his mission is to ensure that the agreement is found and signed.
+Both parts must therefore be satisfied.
+He is a facilitator without whom many agreements would not succeed.

 Of course, there are cases where the agent can also be an obstacle to the success of certain negotiations.

+The agent is an intermediary who is there to save his client time by presenting him with the best possible offers.
 His aim is to be in contact with as many players as possible (clubs, players, partner agents) in order to be aware as soon as possible of the search opportunities of some and the availability of others.
+Then his role is to negotiate an agreement between the parts to conclude a contract!

 A lot of “hidden” missions